Skip to content

 Use the /users/track endpoint to update the email_subscribe attribute for a given user.

-Preference center Liquid can be included at the bottom of your emails, allowing users to opt-in or opt-out of emails.
+Preference center Liquid can be included at the bottom of your emails, allowing users to opt in or out of emails.
 Braze manages the subscription state updates from the preference center.

 Checking email subscription state

-User profile for John Doe with their push subscription state set to Subscribed.
+User profile for John Doe with their email subscription state set to Subscribed.

-There are two ways you can check a user’s push subscription state with Braze:
+There are two ways you can check a user’s email subscription state with Braze:

 Subscription groups

 Subscription groups are segment filters that can further narrow your audience from the global subscription states.
-You can add up to 100 subscription groups per app group.
+You can add up to 350 subscription groups per workspace.
 These groups allow you to present more granular subscription options to end-users.

-Use the Subscription Group REST APIs to programmatically manage the subscription groups that you have stored on the Braze dashboard to the Subscription Group page.
+Use the Subscription Group endpoints to programmatically manage the subscription groups that you have stored on the Braze dashboard to the Subscription Group page.

 Fields to create a subscription group.

 When creating your segments, set the subscription group name as a filter.
-This will ensure users who have opted into your group will receive your emails.
+This will confirm that users who have opted into your group will receive your emails.
 This is great for monthly newsletters, coupons, membership tiers, and more.

 GIF of a user setting a subscription group name as a filter.